xyjx001/TownOfHost/README-EN.md

 However, if the kill is successful, the KillCooldown is halved.<br>
 And the movement speed will also increase.
 And name is displayed in red<br>

+### Mimic

+Team : Imposter
+Decision : Impostor & Shapeshifter

+Imposter position for a duo of Mimic (Killer) and Mimic (Assistant).
+The Killer has the ability to erase the corpse upon kill and transform into the target of the kill.
+(The Killer cannot untransform until the next meeting.)

+The assistant is an imposter who cannot kill, but has the ability to transform into the player and provide support to assist the killer.
+The assistant's transformation has no Cooldown and there is no limit to the duration of the transform.

 ### Puppeteer

 Team : Impostors<br>